 If the whole toilet training shebang is new to your toddler, most experts agree that stopping temporarily is far less stressful for everyone involved.
 But, if you want to stick with your infant ablution program, invest in a travel potty and make sure they get used to it BEFORE you leave.
 Dress your child in easy to remove clothes (don’t forget a spare set) and pack several thousand wipes.
 Pull up training nappies are also handy.
 That way if your tot does fertilise their trousers in transit, it saves them from the kind of embarrassment which can cause major setbacks.

 All toddlers are curious and keen to explore, and new environments only create temptation so it’s essential to child proof hotel rooms.
 When travelling with toddlers, try to book a room on a ground floor or with an adequately fenced balcony.
 If there is a balcony make sure you keep doors locked and move any furniture away from railings.

 And be careful of staircases.
 This is how not to do it.

 Keep hotel windows shut and use the deadbolt on external to avoid your toddler heading off on an adventure without you.

 Plan your days well and have a little consideration for your tiny travel companion.
-You might be keen to visit that priceless china museum but your busy toddler (and the neurotic curator) would most likely prefer you didn’t.
+You need want to think about travel from their perspective.
+While you might be keen to visit that priceless china museum, your busy toddler (and the museum curator) would most likely prefer you didn’t.
 You may also be shocked to discover that your toddler isn’t going to want to lay around a pool reading 50 Shades of Poorly Written Pap or chugging cocktails, though they’re almost certain to like the little umbrellas.
 Instead plan to wear them out at playgrounds and attractions so they’ll sleep well at night.
 Then, as long as your hotel has room service, you can suck back as many Pina Coladas as you want after they fall asleep… with vodka chasers.
 Or is that just me?